 Also of interest is that Hales Corners has more people living here who work in computers and math than 95% of the places in the US.

 Hales Corners is a somewhat ethnically-diverse village.
 The people who call Hales Corners home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hales Corners residents report their race to be White, followed by Asian.
 Hales Corners also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.70% of the village’s residents.
-Important ancestries of people in Hales Corners include Polish, Irish, Italian, and English.
+Important ancestries of people in Hales Corners include German, Polish, Irish, Italian, and English.

 The most common language spoken in Hales Corners is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Polish and Spanish.